Introduction to Supercomputing

 These are very similar to the compute nodes but they have much more memory, ours have a 1 Tera Byte of RAM each and make them ideal for research involving large memory models like engineering and DNA analysis in biology.

-These are again very similar to the compute nodes however they have 4x Nvidia K40m cards each.
+These are again very similar to the compute nodes however they each have a Nvidia A40 card.
 These are almost similar to high end graphics cards found in gaming rigs.
 The usefulness of these cards is that they have thousands of very small processing cores in them and this makes them very useful for executing small amounts of code but in a massively parallel way.
 This is why these cards are used for the new areas of machine learning and deep learning also.

 These are used for connecting from remote computers such as desktops and allow the rendered outputs from data to be viewed on a local computer.
 There are two visualisations nodes with 2x Nvidia GTX 980TI.